Maniez/homebridge-FestoCpxControl/README.md

 # homebridge-FestoCpxControl
-Control your Festo CPX through UDP packets
+Control your Festo CPX through UDP packets.
+The Plugin is not bound to especially the Festo CPX, you can also only send UDP Packets

 # config.json